John the Ripper Pro password cracker for Mac OS X

 John the Ripper Pro builds upon the free John the Ripper to deliver a commercial product better tailored for specific operating systems.
 It is distributed primarily in the form of "native" packages for the target operating systems.

 John the Ripper Pro is available for a number of operating systems.
 This web page describes the Mac OS X revision of John the Ripper Pro.

 On Mac OS X, the features currently specific to Pro versions are:

 The links below allow you to pay online with a variety of payment methods, or to choose to pay offline.

 Your purchase will be from FastSpring, a trusted reseller of software products and services.

 Your private download directory will be created and made available to you immediately upon receipt of your payment.

-Unconditional 7-day money back guarantee for credit card and PayPal payments: if you're for any reason or for no reason at all unsatisfied with the download service or the product, we will issue a refund for your order on your request if the request arrives within 7 days after your order date.
+Unconditional 7-day money back guarantee for purely online payments (including credit card payments, but not including bank wire transfers): if you're for any reason or for no reason at all unsatisfied with the download service or the product, we will issue a refund for your order on your request if the request arrives within 7 days after your order date.

 Low price guarantee: our prices on this product are the lowest you can find.
 If you find a better price on a commercial product with at least the same functionality, for the same operating system, with upgrades and support similar to those included with your purchase, and if you inform us within 30 days of your purchase, we will gladly refund the price difference.
 Shop with confidence!